 Making earrings, a tote bag or an agenda has the triple of value for Arrels: recovering personal and social abilities, creating useful objects for other people so the effort turns into a resource to make possible #nobodysleepingonthestreet.
 Visit our shop!

 With a simple metal piece designed by Curro Claret, wood that is gathered from the street and the desire of create, some homeless people build, since 2010, stools, lamps and other hand made furniture.

 More and more people that have lived on the street offer themselves to lend a hand at the entity.
 Some are messengers, others organize the wardrobe or bring clean clothes to people we know and are detained.
 There are also people that collaborate painting and making small repairs at Arrels’ flats, while others help with daily tasks at the open centre, at the llar or give support to roommates who have mobility problems.

 Art is a major driver to change and also a good ally to improve self-esteem and strengthen bonds.
 We have proved that through the theatre group, that meets each Friday to learn, rehearsal and create, but especially, to share experiences, laugh and have a good time.
 At Arrels, we also encourage the creativity through drawing, cinema, photography and some artistic workshops that allow people to occupy their time in a useful way.

 At Arrels, people linked to the entity can participate in different activities throughout the year: cultural visits, nature excursions, leisure activities and also summer stays.
 Participating is important to feel ourselves useful.

-A large part of the people that Arrels accompanies are not able to find employment because of their health or age, but in some cases the possibility does exist.
-Arrels works on employment inclusion through Mambré, a foundation launched along with three other social entities to promote labour and housing alternatives.
+Most of the people we accompany at Arrels won’t be able to join the labour market because of their health or their age but, in some cases, this possibility does exist.
+Arrels works the labour inclusion through Fundació Mambré, boosted with other three social entities to promote labour and housing alternatives.